Lower Burrow Dexters

 “With Cornish Mutual, you get the personal touch.
 We know them and they understand what we’re about.
 If we ever have any problems, we call them and they’re always helpful.
 When we pick up the phone we know we won’t be stuck in a queue to get through to a call centre.
 It’s always nice to have someone at the end of the phone who knows us and understands what we need.”

-Phil Wilson of Cornish Mutual said: “It is testament to their hard work that the Burnetts manage to run two very successful and very different businesses.
+Phil Wilson, local Cornish Mutual Insurance Advisor said: “It is testament to their hard work that the Burnetts manage to run two very successful and very different businesses.
 It is great to see Simon playing such a major role in growing and running the farm, at such a young age.

 “The family is very well respected in the local community and over the years I have seen Lower Burrow Dexters growing, developing and establishing a reputation for high quality, locally reared meat.
 While the farm is a hobby, there is potential for it to develop further with the launch of the new shop.